tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Vaping among teenagers is a growing and urgent public health concern.
 US 2021 survey suggests that around 4.5% of US adults aged 18 and above use electronic cigarettes regularly, with vape usage rising to 11% among aged 18 to 24.
 30% of high school students and over 10% of middle schoolers vape on a regular basis.
-Current central administrated Vape detectors in high school bathroom and classroom like Verkada cost $750-$1000 each with $75 annual cloud administration fee.
-It’s group policing and punishing option put teacher and student against each other and make school like a jail.
+Current central administrated Vape detectors in high school bathroom and classroom like Verkada cost $750-$1000 each with additional $75 annual administration fee.
+It’s group policing and punishing option put teacher against student and run school like a jail.

-Wearable Vape quitting coach - is a multi-pronged approach combining latest personal vape detection wearable sensors, AI coaching, gamification, and role-playing support while brave teens overcoming temptation of nicotine addiction in a painful personal journey, with instant game incentives.
+Wearable Vape quitting coach - is a multi-pronged approach combining wearable vape sensors, AI coaching, and turn quit vaping into role-playing reality game.
+The brave teens overcoming temptation of nicotine addiction in a painful personal journey, with instant game rewards.
 The Wearable Bosch air quality sensors provide individual real-time detection, tracking and rewards.
 They are a part of a larger strategy to engage, empower, and partner with individual motivated teens to continue and success on their journey to becoming vape-free.
-As a loving supportive family, instead herding a crowded jail.
+As a loving supportive family, instead herding a crowd in jail.